aryanak-18/Finnect/README.md

-# Horizon: Online Banking Web Application
+# Finnect: Online Banking Web Application

-Welcome to **Horizon**, an advanced online banking web application that allows users to connect to their bank accounts, view details, manage transaction histories, and transfer funds securely.
+Welcome to **Finnect**, an advanced online banking web application that allows users to connect to their bank accounts, view details, manage transaction histories, and transfer funds securely.
 This project leverages modern technologies to ensure a seamless and secure user experience.

 ## Table of Contents